After a long day of work, you want to go home and relax right? Your sleep is always good after a long day, unless you’re me.

-In my case I experience this thing called sleep paralysis, the phenomena where you’re sleeping but your awake and can’t move.
+In my case, I experience this thing called sleep paralysis, the phenomena where you’re sleeping but you’re awake and can’t move.

 It all happened after my family’s death.

 My eyes shifted up and I saw it a black figure with its “hands” gripped around my neck.
-Panic set in as I looked around to see the other 3 figures standing around.
-It occurred to me the figures represented my family my mother father and 2 sisters.
+Panic set in as I looked around to see the other three figures standing around.
+It occurred to me the figures represented my family: my mother, father, and two sisters.

 I woke up but not in my bed, I woke up in a hospital room.

 “Jonathan, you’re awake,” I heard a woman say.